MikeGillihan/Beaver-Builder-Author-Box/README.txt

 == Installation ==

-Install Easy Author Box for Beaver builder via the plugin directory, or by uploading the files manually to your server.
+Install Easy Author Box for Beaver Builder by uploading the files manually to your server.

 e.g.